- Elder abuse is the physical, emotional, psychological and/or sexual harm inflicted upon an elderly person.

 Abandonment and Outright Neglect

 Abandonment occurs when a caregiver purposefully neglects their responsibility to care for an elder.
 This means that they stop meeting the necessary medical care, nutrition, and hygiene needs that a senior cannot meet on their own.
-A senior who relies on their caregiver can be put at serious risk for injury, compromised health, and/or safety if abandoned by their caregiver.
+A senior who relies on their caregiver can be put at serious risk for injury, compromised health, and/or safety if their caregiver abandons them.
 Abandonment can also occur when a caregiver exposes a senior to unsafe environments or activities, therefore putting the elder in harm’s way.

 - Regular complaints about hunger or fatigue